 Unemployment means when someone actively searches for work but is unsuccessful.
-There are different types of unemployment that are explained in this article.
+Different types of unemployment are explained in this article.

 Unemployment is a major economic criterion for defining a nation’s economic health because it shows the capability (or incapability) of healthy, educated, and willing individuals to gain a livelihood.